SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 The new permission system will be made of 4 groups:

-* Public
+* Public,
-* Reviewers
+* Reviewers,
-* Toy Users
+* Toy Users,
-* Bot Owners
+* Bot Owners.

 These groups are independent of each other.
 A person can be in multiple groups at once.
 Members of each group (besides Public) can add users to that group.

 Restrictions on joining a group:
-* In order to join the Reviewers group you must have at least 3000 reputation.
+* To join the Reviewers group you must have at least 3000 reputation.
-* In order to join the Bot Owners group you must be in the Reviewers and the Toy Users group.
+* To join the Bot Owners group you must be in the Reviewers and the Toy Users group.

 Restrictions on approving or rejecting a request:
-* In order to approve or reject a request for the Reviewers or Toy Users group you must be in that group for at least 1 week.
+* To approve or reject a request for the Reviewers or Toy Users group you must be in that group for at least 1 week.
-* In order to approve or reject a request for the Reviewers group you must have done at least 100 reviews in the last 7 days, including the current UTC day.
+* To approve or reject a request for the Reviewers group you must have done at least 100 reviews in the last 7 days, including the current UTC day.

 ### Permission Request